-Pentecost remembers the occasion fifty days after Jesus' resurrection and ten days after His ascension into heaven when the Holy Spirit came to Jesus' praying disciples and gave birth to the Church.
+Pentecost remembers the occasion fifty days after the risen Jesus' resurrection and ten days after His ascension into heaven that the Holy Spirit came to Jesus' praying disciples and gave birth to the Church.

-Historically, Easter was the first holiday (the word contracts two words: holy day) that Christians began to celebrate.
+Historically, Easter was the first holy day that Christians began to celebrate.
 This only makes sense, as it's Jesus' resurrection that gives Christians hope for this life and the one to come.
-While early Christians did seem to remember Easter on a Sunday falling at the beginning of the Jewish Passover, the practice of the first Christians, all of whom were Jews like Jesus, was to worship on the traditional Jewish Sabbath--from sundown Friday to sundown Saturday--and to celebrate every Sunday as a little Easter.
+While early Christians did seem to remember Easter on a Sunday falling at the beginning of the Jewish Passover, the earliest practice of the first Christians, all of whom were Jesus' fellow Jews from Judea, was to worship on the traditional Jewish Sabbath--from sundown Friday to sundown Saturday--and to celebrate every Sunday as a little Easter.
 (Some echo of this can be found in the Gospel of John's occasional references to an "eighth day," a new beginning in a new week.)

 Over time, a Church Year developed which allowed for the retelling of Jesus' life, death, resurrection, and ascension, followed by Pentecost.
 The Church Year, in order, moves through these seasons:

 Christmas begins on December 25 and ends on January 6, with Epiphany Day.
-(That's why people sing about The Twelve Days of Christmas.)
+(That's why people sing, The Twelve Days of Christmas.)
 We don't know the exact date of Jesus' birth.
-Our current date was long ago selected to be a Christian alternative to a pagan Roman festival, Saturnalia.
+The date was long ago selected to be a Christian alternative to a pagan Roman festival, Saturnalia.
 Christmas has a short season of two Sundays associated with it, running right up to the season of Epiphany.
 The color of the Christmas season and of Easter, because they are both festivals of Jesus, the sinless Savior, is white.

 The word epiphany comes from a Greek compound word meaning to shine upon.
-The Epiphany Season begins with January 6, the day we commemorate the arrival of wise men from foreign lands who followed a star to the baby Jesus to a house in Bethlehem.
-It was there that Mary and Joseph lived with their Child for several years after the Savior's birth.
+The Epiphany Season begins with January 6, the day historically used to commemorate the arrival of wise men from foreign lands who followed a star to the baby Jesus to a house in Bethlehem, where Mary and Joseph apparently decided to live for several years after the Savior's birth.
 January 6, in fact, is called Epiphany Day.
-(Because the wise men brought gifts, Epiphany was historically the day on which Christians gave gifts to one another.)
-The Epiphany Season is composed of between four and nine Sundays after January 6.
-The season is bracketed by a first Sunday, which always remembers Jesus' Baptism, and a Sunday at the end that remembers Jesus' Transfiguration.
-At the Transfiguration, on top of a mountain, accompanied by three of His disciples, Jesus' image was transfigured by the luminescence of heaven and God spoke, confirming Jesus' identity and mission.
-On the two bracketing Sundays of the Epiphany Season, the color is white.
+(Because the wise men brought gifts, Epiphany was historically the day on which Christians gave one another presents.)
+There are between four and nine Sundays after the Epiphany.
+The season is bracketed by a first Sunday, that always remembers Jesus' Baptism, and a Sunday at the end that remembers Jesus' Transfiguration, the occasion when on top of a mountain, three of His disciples saw His image transfigured in the luminescence of heaven while He spoke with two figures of Old Testament faith, Moses and Elijah.
+On those two Sundays, the associated color is white.
 During the season in between, the color is green.

 During the Epiphany season, Christians look at the early signs that pointed to Jesus being more than just a human being, but also God in the flesh, the Light of the world.
-The emphasis of the Epiphany season is usually on sharing the good news of Christ with others, shining the light of Christ on those around us.
+The emphasis of the Epiphany season is usually on sharing the good news of Christ with others.

 There are several key days on the Lenten calendar.
 The season begins with Ash Wednesday.
 This is a day of repentance, that is, of turning away from sin and turning to Christ for forgiveness.
 Of course, as Martin Luther phrased it, "daily repentance and renewal" are meant to be an ongoing element of the Christian's life as we routinely strive to orient ourselves to God and His will for us.
 But Ash Wednesday is a time when all are especially reminded of it.

 Near the end of the season comes Passion Sunday (also known as Palm Sunday).
 On this day, we're called to remember both Jesus' seemingly triumphal entry into Jerusalem on the Sunday before His execution and Christ's passion, as well as its foreshadowing of Easter.
-Passion, a word that is used in entirely different ways today, really means to be so committed to the well-being of another that we're willing to die for them.
+Passion, a word that is really misused today, really means to be so committed to the well-being of another that we're willing to die for them.
 Christ had that kind of commitment to us and so, went to a cross.
 Passion Sunday begins that portion of Lent called Holy Week.